 Galle A coastal city south of Colombo, Galle is a UNESCO World Heritage site and the perfect place to explore on foot.
 Set along picturesque coastline Galle is known for its colonial architecture, churches and museums.

 Sri Lanka’s climate is rather complicated for such a small country, due to the fact that the island is affected by two separate monsoon seasons.

-Apr & Sep–Nov – Shoulder Season April and September offer the best odds for good weather countrywide.
+The shoulder season of April and September to November offer the best odds for good weather countrywide.
 New Year’s celebrations in mid-April cause transport to fill beyond capacity.

-Dec – Mar – High Season The Hill Country plus west- and south-coast beaches are busiest – and driest.
+High season is between December to March where the Hill Country plus west- and south-coast beaches are busiest – and driest.
 With beds in demand, prices peak.
 The Maha monsoon season (October to January) keeps the East, North and Ancient Cities wet.